 What happens when you think you’re being pushed?
 Try this fun little demonstration when you’re discussing conflict at a staff meeting: Get a volunteer, we’ll call him Jack.
 Stand in front of the group about two feet apart facing each other.
 Raise your right hand as if you were about to take an oath.
 Ask Jack to raise his left hand.
 Place your palms gently together.

 Without saying another word, slowly start pushing your hand forward.
+What does Jack do?
 I bet he pushes back.